 At the moment, LiDAR scanning is limited to the iPhone 12/13 Pro, Pro Max, and 2020/21 iPad Pro.
 But, as Putch explains, if the technology trickles down to mainstream models “there’s no barrier for those iPads and iPhones that are already on site.”

 It’s an exciting time for reality capture in the AEC sector.
 Point clouds and reality meshes are being used more widely in many different workflows, from scan-to-BIM and design visualisation to construction verification and as-built documentation.

 Like photogrammetry, SiteScape gives AEC firms a different option.
-Yes, the scans are less accurate than traditional laser scanning or SLAM, but providing they know the limitations of the SiteScape datasets and use them the right context, there appear to be many useful applications.
+Yes, the scans are less accurate than traditional laser scanning or SLAM, but providing they understand the limitations of the SiteScape datasets and use them in the right context, there appear to be many useful applications.

 SiteScape can either deliver a low-cost alternative to highly accurate reality capture workflows, or augment or replace basic photography and manual measurements with 3D data that gives a more complete record and better insight into as-built conditions.